The model theory of the curve graph: Background

 We will often write $\mC_0(\Sigma)$ for the set of vertices of $\mC(\Sigma)$, and sometimes just $\mC_0$ if the underlying surface is clear.
 The curve graph has very complicated local and global structure.
 We record some of the facts which are useful for us.

 \begin{theorem}[See~\cite{farb_margalit_11,masur_minsky_99}] Let $\Sigma$ be a non-sporadic surface and let $\mC(\Sigma)$ be the curve graph of $\Sigma$.
-The following holds: \begin{enumerate} \item The graph $\mC(\Sigma)$ is connected, locally infinite, and has infinite diameter. \item If $\Sigma'\subset \Sigma$ is an incompressible non-sporadic subsurface, then there is an inclusion of subgraphs $\mC(\Sigma')\subset\mC(\Sigma)$, and the image of this inclusion has diameter two in $\mC(\Sigma)$. \item The graph $\mC(\Sigma)$ is Gromov hyperbolic. \end{enumerate} \end{theorem}
+The following holds: \begin{enumerate} \item The graph $\mC(\Sigma)$ is connected, locally infinite, and has infinite diameter. \item If $\Sigma'\subset \Sigma$ is an incompressible non-sporadic subsurface, then there is an inclusion of subgraphs $\mC(\Sigma')\subset\mC(\Sigma)$, and the image of this inclusion has diameter two in $\mC(\Sigma)$. \end{enumerate} \end{theorem}

+Much more is known about the geometry of curve graphs, including their hyperbolicity and various hierarchical structures, though these properties will not be relevant for us here.

 Here, by \emph{non-sporadic surfaces}, we mean ones which admit two disjoint, non-isotopic simple closed curves.
 Sporadic surfaces are spheres with at most four punctures and tori with at most one puncture.
 For sporadic surfaces, there are suitable modifications of the definition of the curve graph which allow for analogues of Theorem~\ref{thm:cs-basic}.
+In the sequel, we will use the terminology \emph{sporadic surfaces} to refer to various finite lists of low-complexity surfaces whose exact members will depend on the context.

-The mapping class group acts simplicially on $\C(S)$.
+The mapping class group acts simplicially on $\C(\Sigma)$.
 Standard results from combinatorial topology of surfaces imply that, except for finitely many exceptions, the action of $\Mod(\Sigma)$ on $\mC(\Sigma)$ is faithful. \begin{theorem}[Ivanov \cite{ivanov_97}, Luo \cite{Luo}, Korkmaz \cite{korkmaz}] Let $\Sigma$ be an orientable surface of genus $g$ and $n$ punctures: \begin{enumerate} \item If $\Sigma$ admits a pair of non-isotopic simple closed curves and if $(g, n) \neq (1, 2)$, then any automorphism of $\C(\Sigma)$ is induced by a self-homeomorphism of the surface. \item Any automorphism of $\C(\Sigma_{1,2})$ preserving the set of vertices represented by separating loops is induced by a self-homeomorphism of the surface. \item There is an automorphism of $\C(\Sigma_{1,2})$ which is not induced by any homeomorphisms. \end{enumerate} \end{theorem}

 The action of $\Mod(\Sigma)$ on $\mC(\Sigma)$ is cofinite, in the sense that the vertices and edges of $\mC(\Sigma)$ fall into finitely many orbits under the action of $\Mod(\Sigma)$.
 Since $\Mod(\Sigma)$ can invert edges of $\mC(\Sigma)$, we typically do not speak of a graph structure on the quotient $\mC(\Sigma)/\Mod(\Sigma)$.